-Cherry blossoms usually bloom in the last week of March on the island, and the peak of their beauty only lasts for 2 – 3 days.
+Cherry blossoms usually bloom on the island in the last week of March, and the peak of their beauty lasts only 2 – 3 days.
 Canola flowers typically bloom around the same time and retain their vibrant yellow colour for even longer.

 It’s probably no surprise that the capital of South Korea is a prime place to see the cherry blossoms.
 Seoul boasts numerous areas where you can see the trees display their annual elegant shades of pink and white.

 The Yeouido Cherry Blossom Festival, also known as the Yeouido Spring Flower Festival is the most well-known celebration in the city.
 It boasts countless colourful trees and a family-friendly atmosphere.
-There are plenty of attractions and activities that take place during the festival, including events, concerts, and food stalls.
+Plenty of attractions and activities take place during the festival, including events, concerts, and food stalls.

 The Seokchon Lake Cherry Blossom Festival is another one of the city’s most popular festivals.

 It takes place in the Jamsil neighbourhood of Seoul.
 Over 1,000 trees line the pathway around the gorgeous Seokchon Lake.

 The vision of pink and white blossoms reflecting on the water is magical; it’s easily one of the most photogenic locations to see the blossoms.

 In the North of Seoul, Kyunghee University has a campus that lights up during springtime.
 The towering buildings are outlined by striking cherry blossoms, it makes for quite a unique sight.